AdobeDocs/audience-manager.en/help/using/faq/faq-cdf.md

 **How long do you store CDF files?**

-Data is deleted after 8 days.
+Data is deleted after 8 (eight) days.

 <br>&nbsp;

 **Can I get CDF files retroactively or for previous days?**

 You can only generate CDF files for the past 8 days.
 CDF files for intervals older than the past 8 days cannot be re-generated.

 >[!MORE_LIKE_THIS]
 >